-7.1 Weak $\sigma$ -Convergence with 90 PCE inflation Rates
+6.1 Weak σ -Convergence with 90 PCE inflation Rates

-Here we report a very interesting empirical fact about the weak $\sigma$ -convergence with 90 disaggregate PCE inflation rates.
-The source of the data is the annual PCE (Table 2.5.5) and our full data set covers 90 disaggregated series over the period 1960 to 2014.
+Here we report a very interesting empirical fact about the weak σ -convergence with 90 disaggregate PCE inflation rates.
+The source of the data is the annual PCE (Table 2.5.5) obtained from the Bureau of Economic Analysis and our full data set covers 90 disaggregated series over the period 1960 to 2014.
 During the latter sample period 1992 to 2014, PCE inflation rates experienced much smaller variation than in the 1970s and 1980s.

-Following the common factor literature, we assume that the PCE inflation rates have a static factor structure of the form with common factors $F_t$ , factor loadings $\theta_i$ , individual series fixed effects $a_i$ , and idiosyncratic inflation rate $\pi{it}^o$ .
-Our main concern is whether or not the idiosyncratic components of the 90 disaggregated PCE inflation rates manifest weak $\sigma$ -convergence over time.
+Following the common factor literature, we assume that the PCE inflation rates have a static factor structure of the form with common factors F_t , factor loadings θ_i , individual series fixed effects a_i , and idiosyncratic inflation rate π{it}^o .
+Our main concern is whether or not the idiosyncratic components of the 90 disaggregated PCE inflation rates manifest weak σ -convergence over time.
 We start by estimating the number of the static common factors using Bai and Ng's (2002) IC2 criterion (up to a potential maximum of 8 factors).
 Three factors are found over the entire sample period from 1960 to 2014.
-Next, we obtain estimates of the idiosyncratic components by using principal components.
+Next, we obtain estimates of the idiosyncratic components by using principal components.12

-$$\pi{it} = a_i + \theta_i' F_t + \pi{it}^o, \tag{45}$$
+$$\pi{it} = a_i + \theta'i F_t + \pi^o{it},\tag{41}$$